spondbob/engine-docs/source/billing.md

 Engine is free for up to 1 million requests per month on the **Community** plan.
 Beyond that, we offer two subscription plans: **Standard** and **Pro**.
 Both Standard and Pro have tiered pricing options, longer data retention, and more features than the Community plan.
 You can view their details, feature breakdowns, and pricing charts <a href="https://www.apollographql.com/engine#plans" target="_blank">here</a>.

+Engine is not free if your account is sending more than 1 million requests a month.
+If your account exceeds that limit you will be blocked from seeing your data and asked to upgrade to a paid plan.

 ### Trial Engine Pro

 Every Engine account is eligible for a free 2 week trial of Engine Pro, our most advanced plan, at any time, no credit card required.
-At the end of your Pro trial, you will be able to select which version of Engine you'd like to continue with.
+At the end of your Pro trial, you will be able to select which version of ngine you'd like to continue with.

 ### Subscription interval options